 - Your disability has lasted, or is expected to last, for at least one year.
 Or the disability will result in death.

 The Social Security Administration has a strict definition of disability.
-Social Security program rules assume that working families have access to other resources to provide support during periods of short-term disabilities, including workers' compensation, insurance, savings and investments.
-Contact Thomas Employment Law Group, Inc. to ensure you receive these Social Security benefits.
+Social Security program rules assume that working families have access to other resources to provide support during periods of short-term disabilities, including Workers' Compensation, insurance, savings and investments.
+Contact Thomas Law Alliance, Inc. to ensure you receive these Social Security benefits.

 If your application has recently been denied, or was denied in the past, we can file the Appeal to request a review of the Social Security’s decision about your eligibility for disability benefits.